codeknight05/hypercarsim/README.md

 ## Development guidelines

-Writing code and components for the Project 424 should follow these rules:
+Writing code and components for the hypercarsim should follow these rules:

 #### Code